raphipod/raphipod/README.md

 - Windows > XP & 7 & 10
 - a bit of OS X, mainly 10.6 & 10.14

-Currently using: Win11 & Nobara Linux (Fedora) & RPiOS Lite (Debian11)
+Currently using: Nobara Linux & DietPi (Jellyfin on Pi3B+)